secretstartups/handbook/sites/handbook/source/handbook/marketing/plan-fy22/index.html.md

 {: #core-team-communication}
 <!-- DO NOT CHANGE ANCHOR -->

-How to keep all teams in the loop will be a key responsibility of the Core Teams.
-Continual communication of plans, progress, and how to leverage the GTM Motion collateral will be a key to success in the FY22 Marketing Plan.
+How to keep all teams in the loop will be a key responsibility of the Core Teams, and planning should not happen in silos Continual communication of plans, progress, and how to leverage the GTM Motion collateral will be a key to success in the FY22 Marketing Plan.

 The teams are encouraged to contribute ideas and processes for communication here in the handbook throughout FY22.